 What’s next?
 Well, I still have to pick my pastel-pallet for my web2.0 site, come up with a cool logo and some css, and oh yeah, think of something so simple I can’t possibly believe I can make money on it.
-As soon as I’ve got that idea, I then need to go back to one of the sites above and note that someone else did it two months ago.
-Then back to the web2.0 sidelines…
+As soon as I’ve that idea, go back their sites above and note that someone else did it two months ago.
+Then back to web2.0 sidelines…

 I’m a Group Product Manager for